919447614

 • Ethics committees are set up in all areas where animal studies can be conducted.
 They are all governed by the same ethical principles (independence, impartiality, absence of conflict of interest) and operational principles (imposed membership categories, ethical evaluation of studies, deliberation, vote, etc.).
 They review 100% of studies, which can only be conducted after obtaining their approval.

-With regard to outsourced studies, the Group imposes the same level of requirement on its partners: Contract research organizations (CROs), universities, etc. These requirements include the establishment of ethics committees within them, the deployment of strict procedures for the monitoring their studies and respect for animal welfare and regulations.
+• Ethics audits are carried out, both in the Group’s animal units and at its external partners in order to qualify them.
+With regard to outsourced studies, the Group imposes the same level of requirement on its partners: CROs (Contract research organizations), universities, etc. These requirements include the establishment of ethics committees within them, the deployment of strict procedures for monitoring their studies, respect for animal well-being and compliance with regulations.

 Key actions implemented